rudrasiva86/demo-spring-intro/README.md

 	- Simply calling a setter method
 	- Mystery of dependency injection goes away
 		- with xml configuration its like a black box and makes us wonder whats going on behind the scenes
+4. Constructor Injection
+	- provide a constructor in the bean to set the dependencies
+	- remove the setter